GuLinux/Pandorica/README.md

 # Pandorica #
 Simple yet powerful Web Media Player

 This HTML5-based Media Player will allow you to stream your multimedia collection in a local network, or over the web.
+It supports the most popular web media formats, such as
+* mp3
+* ogg
+* ogv
+* webm
+* mp4 (audio/video)
+* flv
+It also supports subtitles, file searching via media title or file name, media cover selection and much more.
 It's written in C++ (C++11,  to be precise), using [Wt](http://www.webtoolkit.eu/wt), [Twitter Bootstrap](http://twitter.github.io/bootstrap) and [MediaElement.js](http://mediaelementjs.com/)

 ## Dependencies ##